Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 Test your Stepper Brick
 -----------------------

-To test your Stepper Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Stepper Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings.
-The latter is only for testing purposes.
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

 Connect a stepper motor to the Brick and a suitable power supply (see :ref:`here <stepper_brick_connectivity>`).
 Your setup should look